ajaydhar1/baseball-pitches/README.md

 **Homepage:**

 The one and only webpage in this project is named "index.php".

-Note, the default webpage that is shown when the domain name is entered in the address bar is always the file named "index".
+Note: the default webpage that is shown when the domain name is entered in the address bar is always the file named "index".
 This is true for all websites.

 **PHP Fragments:**